Kravca/FunctionAppARM/README.md

 https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/201-function-app-dedicated-github-deploy/azuredeploy.json

-Deploy template by specifying https://github.com/Kravca/FunctionAppARM.git in the parametyers to deploy code from this project.
+Deploy template by specifying https://github.com/Kravca/FunctionAppARM.git in the parameters to deploy code from this project.